nkavadias/nkavadias.github.io/_posts/24-07-25-MXMaven.md

 ---

-_I wrote a small tool in python for scanning DNS mail records that can helps organisations prevent domain impersonation attacks commonly used in phishing attacks._
+_I wrote a small tool in python for scanning DNS mail records that can help organisations prevent domain impersonation attacks commonly used in phishing attacks._

 ![koi fish]({{ site.baseurl }}/images/jeremy-cai-unsplash.jpg "help organisations protect their mail servers from impersonation attacks used in phishing")
 _Photo by [Jeremy Cai](https://unsplash.com/@j)_